 A complete sequence of logical item names shall be mapped to the part name that is equal to the prefix of the logical item name having the suffix “/[0].piece”, provided that the prefix name conforms to the part name syntax.

 A physical package may contain logical item names and complete sequences of logical item names that cannot be mapped to a part name because the logical item name does not follow the part naming grammar.
-Such logical items or complete sequences of logical items shall not be mapped to parts.Mapping to a ZIP file
+Such logical items or complete sequences of logical items shall not be mapped to parts.

+[Example: A ZIP item name [trash]/0000.dat cannot be mapped to a logical item.
+Thus, this ZIP item does not represent a logical item or part. end example]

+Mapping to a ZIP file

 General